 |

-Studies Street
+Social Studies Street

-finished several days lessons with the students and modeled
+lessons with the students and modeled how you want it

-how you want it completed and reported, the students can go
+completed and reported, the students can go on their

-globe books or books about different countries.
+books or books about different countries.

-Students enjoy working with the globe and
+working with the globe and maps.
+This is also a great

-maps.
-This is also a great way to get those social studies
+way to get those social studies standards in that you

-standards in that you don't have enough time for!
+don't have enough time for!

 Task Board Sign